The Opportunity How It Works Tracks Judges Alumni Prizes FAQ Partner Contact Apply Now

 Data layer

-Teams will work with real-world, publicly available datasets.
-The challenge is not access—it is coordination.
+Teams will work with publicly available datasets.
+The challenge is not access—it is integration across systems that were not designed to speak to each other.

 The Bar